 On such a platform, the public can buy bonds issued by businesses with the expectation that they will be repaid with interest.

-- The preparatory stage and the selling stage take from one to three months in total, including an online promotional campaign lasting up to 60 days.
+- The preparatory stage and the selling stage take between one and three months in total, including an online promotional campaign lasting up to 60 days.

-- If successful, a business can raise millions of crowns (usually between CZK 5m and CZK 10m).
+- If successful, a business can raise millions of koruna (usually between CZK 5m and CZK 10m).

 - Compared to an ordinary loan, the bond issuer only pays the interest, while the borrowed amount (the nominal value) is repaid upon the bond’s maturity.